FanChenglin/gitskills/README.md

 # gitskills
-insert a commit in gitskills
+insert a commit in gitskills.
+Creating a new branch is quick.